Everest University: Operation by Zenith Education

 In February 2015, ECMC, a non-profit education firm, took ownership of more than half of Corinthian Colleges' campuses.
 ECMC also agreed to forgive student debt on Corinthian College's Genesis loans after a series of years.

 Zenith Education Group, a newly created nonprofit provider of career school training, announced in February 2015 that it had finalized its acquisition of more than 50 Everest and WyoTech campuses from Corinthian Colleges Inc., a transaction that was first announced in November.
 The deal will allow nearly 30,000 students to pursue their career goals without disruption, and will give those students the opportunity to complete their education under new management that is set to implement a new plan to improve the education of its students.

-Everest University is now known as Altierus Career College and Career Education.
-Their program offerings are now limited to associate degrees and career diplomas in Health Care, Trades, Technical, and Business areas.
+Everest University was then known as Altierus Career College and Career Education.
+Their program offerings were limited to associate degrees and career diplomas in Health Care, Trades, Technical, and Business areas.